mosaicml/composer/docs/source/notes/resumption.rst

     assert os.path.exists("./path/to/checkpoints/ep25.pt")

 .. testcode::

-    trainer = Trainer(
+    x = 2
-        model=model,
-        train_dataloader=train_dataloader,
-        max_duration="90ep",
-        save_overwrite=True,
-        load_path="./path/to/checkpoints/ep25.pt",
-    )
-    trainer.fit()

 However, recovering from a failure here would still require manual intervention to relaunch a new job with the ``load_path`` pointing to the correct checkpoint.

 Instead, our trainer supports the ``autoresume=True`` feature.
 With autoresume, the trainer will automatically check the ``save_folder`` for the latest checkpoints and resume training.

 .. testcode::